-Salzburger Nockerl is a sweet (I may say to sweet for my taste) soufflé made from eggs, sugar (a lot of sugar), flour, vanilla and occasionally raspberry sauce.
+Salzburger Nockerl is a sweet soufflé made with eggs, sugar (a lot of sugar), flour, vanilla, and occasionally raspberry sauce.

 Salzburger Nockerl originates from Salzburg, Austria, and its picks of fluffy souffle represent the three mountains around Salzburg: Mönchsberg, Kapuzinerberg, and Rainberg.
 This special extra-sweet dessert started its culinary journey in the 17th century when it was created by Salome Alt, the mistress of the archbishop of Salzburg, and up until today, it’s been one of the iconic dishes of the city.